Summary

 Mark all safety equipment locations on your kitchen diagram.
 Include fire extinguishers, first aid stations, and emergency exits.
 Show hand washing stations and food safety protocols.

 Display temperature zones for different types of food storage.
 Show refrigeration units and their contents.
 Include prep areas for raw meat separate from vegetables.
+What happens if you mess this up?
+The health department shuts you down and your investment disappears.

 Create a separate diagram showing your cleaning procedures.
 Show backers you understand health department needs and food safety rules for 2026.